BOND REPORT: Government Bonds Draw Bids As U.S.-North Korea Tensions Mount

 U.S. Treasurys on Wednesday drew buyers attracted to the perceived safety of government paper, pushing yields lower, as the world monitored escalating, bellicose rhetoric between the U.S. and North Korea.

-A shift to haven assets also saw investors also buy Swiss francs, the Japanese yen--which hit an eight-week high against the dollar (http://www.marketwatch.com/story/dollar-slides-vs-swiss-franc-as-us-north-korea-discord-prompts-run-to-safety-2017-08-09)--and gold futures, (http://www.marketwatch.com/story/gold-gains-about-1-as-us-north-korea-tensions-grow-2017-08-09) which all tend to lure bidders in times of uncertainty or fear, and move inversely to risk assets like stocks.
-The Dow Jones Industrial nd the S&P 500 index were set to decline along with the other global equity benchmarks.
+A shift to haven assets also saw investors buy Swiss francs, the Japanese yen--which hit an eight-week high against the dollar (http://www.marketwatch.com/story/dollar-slides-vs-swiss-franc-as-us-north-korea-discord-prompts-run-to-safety-2017-08-09)--and gold futures, (http://www.marketwatch.com/story/gold-gains-about-1-as-us-north-korea-tensions-grow-2017-08-09) which all tend to lure bidders in times of uncertainty or fear, and move inversely to risk assets like stocks.
+The Dow Jones Industrial and the S&P 500 index declined along with other global equity benchmarks.

 Continue Reading Below